GuoLabUCSD/SINE/README.md

 # SINE:
 SINE (Splice Isoform Neoantigen Evaluator) aims to identify potential neoantigens produced as a result of aberrant alternative splicing in tumor tissue and calculate their PHBR binding affinity score through the use of Trinity, netMHCpan, user-provided junctions/regions of interest, and sample BAM files.
+For a full tutorial and list of arguments to be used with SINE, please see the documentation here: https://github.com/GuoLabUCSD/SINE/tree/main/doc

 ## Pre-Requisites: